Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

-Now that we are able to get Pyth price data, we want to be able to leverage that data and interact with a Decentralized Exchange to swap tokens.
-To do so we will need to implement a display of our wallet balances on the front-end, so that we can keep an eye on the changes as the liquidation bot is performing the swaps.
-We have two different displays to consider, the **mock wallet** to be used for learning and testing purposes and also a **live wallet** - pulling data from an existing, funded wallet that can be used on either devnet or mainnet-beta.
+Now that we are able to get Pyth price data, we need to take a detour away from Pyth for a moment to get our wallet interface figured out.
+The liquidation bot is going to need some tokens to trade on our behalf!
+We want to be able to leverage that data and interact with a Decentralized Exchange to swap tokens.
+We're going to implement a display of our wallet balances on the front-end, so that we can keep an eye on the changes as the liquidation bot is performing the swaps.
+We have two different displays to consider, the **mock wallet** to be used for learning and testing purposes and also a **live wallet** - pulling data from an existing, funded wallet that can be used on either devnet or mainnet.

 _Remember the safety information about the risks of using real SOL from the introduction_!

 # 🎠 Playground time

-There's a comprehensive explanation of the code for the `Wallet.tsx` component below, but right now feel free to play around with the actual component on the right side of the screen.
+There's a comprehensive explanation of the code we are using in the `Wallet.tsx` component below.
+For now, just play around with the actual component on the right side of the screen.
 It's a good opportunity to familiarize yourself with the display.
 There are default balance values, and you can switch between the **mock wallet** and the **live wallet**.
-We assume that **you _will not_ want to use an account containing real SOL on mainnet-beta** with an incomplete project - there are no safeguards in this code.
-Don't be alarmed, we just want to be crystal clear on that point.
+We assume that **you _will not_ want to use an account containing real SOL on mainnet** with an incomplete project - there are no safeguards in this code.
+Don't be alarmed, we just want to be crystal clear on that point!
 It's quite easy to tell the difference between the mock and live wallet displays.
-Only the mock wallet can be reset.
+Only the mock wallet can be reset. _This is only truly relevant for testing_ - there is no way to reset balances of an on-chain account (immutable public ledgers and all 😉).

-Once you click the toggle over to the **live wallet**, you'll notice a couple of changes:
+Once you click the toggle over to the **live wallet**, you'll notice some changes:

+- The live wallet has a textinput for your private key.
-- A shortened version of a randomly generated public key is displayed - mouse-over for a tooltip with the entire public key.
+- The shortened version of either your public key or a randomly generated pubkey is displayed - mouse-over it for a tooltip showing the entire public key.
-- A textinput is included for you to enter a private key which will then display the associated public key & token balances of that keypair.
+- A textinput is included for you to enter a private key which will then display the associated public key & any SOL or USDC tokens of that keypair.
+- The balance of ORCA tokens is also displayed, which is only relevant to swaps on devnet.

 We default to using devnet, and you should also notice that the balance values change to zero when switching to the **live wallet**.
-This is because the balance of the tandomly generated public key is understandably zero.
+This is because the balance of the randomly generated public key is, understandably, zero.

 # 🔐 Getting your private key

+Private keys are part of your keypair, such as the one created by the Solana CLI and stored in JSON format as a UInt8Array, or the one you created in Phantom.
+The [base58 encoded](https://medium.com/nakamo-to/what-is-base58-c6c2db7808f3) string of the private key is the preferred form for copy/paste operations as it's .
+We'll go over how to perform the encoding and decoding a little further ahead.
+For now, just be aware that the private key can be represented in either form.

-When you're ready to test the **live wallet** on _devnet_ with a funded account, here are the steps to follow in the Phantom wallet to get your private key:
+When you're ready to test the **live wallet** on _devnet_ with a funded account, here are the steps to follow in the Phantom wallet to get your base58 encoded private key:

 ![Phantom Private Key Workflow](phantom_secret_key.png)